drupal-entity-training/event/index.md

   Note that a route exists and form fields are displayed including proper default values.

-  Modify the title, date and description and press _Save_.
+  Modify the title, date and description and published status and press _Save_.

   Note that again no message is displayed and no redirect is performed.